-Refer to Figures 9 and 10 to locate the pump parts by item number and parts list.
+Refer to Figures 9 through 14 to locate the pump parts by item number and parts list.
+Figures will be referenced in each section.

 A. PREPARATIONS FOR DISASSEMBLY OF PUMP.

 During disassembly, match mark parts so they can be replaced in their original position.
 All parts should be thoroughly cleaned or replaced with new, if necessary.
 Sealing faces should be perfectly clean.
 Carver Pump Company recommends that all O-rings and shims are only used once.